 Updated Service Information: COVID-19 Read More

-In honor of Breast Cancer Awareness Month CHD’s Cancer House of Hope has partnered with the Springfield-based Lambda Beta Sigma Alumnae Chapter of Sigma Gamma Rho Sorority, Inc. for a Wig Drive to support Cancer House of Hope’s in-house wig boutique through October 22.
+In honor of Breast Cancer Awareness Month CHD’s Cancer House of Hope partnered with the Springfield-based Lambda Beta Sigma Alumnae Chapter of Sigma Gamma Rho Sorority, Inc. for a Wig Drive to support Cancer House of Hope’s in-house wig boutique throughout October 2020.

 During the pandemic, Cancer House of Hope’s wig boutique has remained operational.
 Though regular in-person programming is not taking place at the House to protect the safety of staff, volunteers, and participants, those in need of customized hair replacement solutions are still able to reach out to the House by phone, learn more about wig options and wig care, and pick up wigs through a drive-up system.